kpyopark/looker_palm_integration/README.md

 ```

-it's very difficult to suggest the guideline into LLM on prompt.

-Overall architecture is very similar with direct conversion.
-But in this architecture crawls the SQL itself includes schema.
+In this case, providing clear guidelines to the LLM through prompts can be quite challenging.
+Instead of generating SQL, this approach focuses on selecting the most appropriate pre-defined query from the assets stored in the vector database and utilizing it directly.

+The overall architecture closely resembles the direct conversion approach, but with the key difference of crawling the actual SQL code, including schema information.

 ![alt Architecture image](resources/2.sql_to_nl_to_sql.png "Title")